Mine Rescue Personnel Medicals

 Boncentric’s AMAs are leaders in their field and meet all qualifications and experience standards for assessing Mine Rescue Personnel.

-If you prefer us to partner with your existing AMA or would like to appoint one of Boncentric’s physicians as your site’s AMA, please reach out to us.
+If you prefer us to partner with your existing AMA or would like to appoint one of Boncentric’s physicians as your site’s AMA, please contact us to find our more.